Alana Stevenson, dog behaviorist, cat behaviorist, dog trainer, and author, with tabby cat and blue nose pit bull from animal shelter

 – Certified Small Animal Massage Therapist (Bancroft School of Massage Therapy)

-Alana combines her academic background in biology with advanced training in animal behavior, learning theory, and mindful, low-stress handling techniques.
-She is also certified in small animal massage and integrates gentle touch and body awareness into her work with dogs and cats.
+Alana combines her academic background in biology with training in animal behavior, learning theory, ethology, and humane, low-stress handling techniques.
+She is certified in small animal massage therapy and integrates mindful, gentle touch into her professional work with dogs and cats.

 Author and Educator